 If it is wrong for a woman to subvert the power structure built into creation, it is equally wrong for a man to do so.
-I’m not talking about men placing themselves under women.
+We’re not talking about men placing themselves under women.
 That’s obvious.
-The kind of subversion that I see happening among those who claim to uphold patriarchy goes the other way: a random man on the internet presumes to rebuke a woman he has no natural authority over.
+The kind of subversion that we see happening among those who claim to uphold patriarchy goes the other way: a random man on the internet presumes to rebuke a woman he has no natural authority over.

 If you want women to respect God’s hierarchy, you have to respect it yourself.
 Exercising power requires you to be in the right place on the hierarchy.
 God delegates his power to husbands and fathers; not to anyone who wants it.

 To presume to exercise fatherly power over a woman who is not your wife or daughter is to presume to reorder and redesign the creation pattern that God instituted, just as much as it is when a woman usurps authority over a man.